svenbolte/wp-doodlez/README.md

 A cookie "wpdoodlez-hashofthevote" with the given nic name is stored on the local computer to notice that one has voted already - so you should opt-in cookies and place a note on your GDPR statement.

-Doodlez can be password protected (with builtin wordpress logic) to prevent others seeing the content Archives, Post Content, Post-Thumbnail, Categories and Tags have been enabled to provide full integration like a normal post.
+WPDoodlez can be password protected (with builtin wordpress logic) to prevent others seeing the content Archives, Post Content, Post-Thumbnail, Categories and Tags have been enabled to provide full integration like a normal post.

 Quiz game has a shortcode for random questions and a custom post type "question" for quiz.
 It can display a certificate to print